leahneukirchen/styleguide/C-STYLE.md

   after keywords, commas, colons and semicolons, around `{` and before `}`, and around `? :`.

-* No not use a space between function name and arguments.
+* No space between function name and arguments.

 * No spaces after `(`, `[` and before `]`, `)`.